-Fresh artichokes are low in calories and high in the carbohydrate inulin which is known to improve the body’s ability to regulate blood sugar.
+Fresh artichokes are low in calories and high in the carbohydrate inulin, which is known to improve the body’s ability to regulate blood sugar.
 They are high in dietary fiber to help regulate the digestive system, magnesium and chromium, vitamin C, folate – necessary for fetal brain and neural tube development and health, and several trace minerals.
-Artichokes are also an adequate plant source of protein and cholesterol free.
+Artichokes are also an adequate plant source of protein and are cholesterol-free.

 So, maybe Leeks should be #1 on this list as I have read, “Leeks are the vegetable equivalent of a super multivitamin-mineral tablet.”
 Whoa!